-Before choosing one of these channels, why not try to do some basic prediction and rank them?
+Before choosing one of these channels, why not try to do some basic predictions and rank them?
 If you can find an estimation of how much it will cost to acquire a user on a channel and how much revenue you will get in return, you’re on your way to predicting your best UA channel.

-The great thing about this is it could allow you to focus your new users strategy on a specific channel shortly after launch.
+The great thing about this is it could allow you to focus your new users' strategy on a specific channel shortly after launch.
 If your predictions line up well with reality, you could have picked a winner before you even got your first user.